 The prospect of getting engaged can bring on big questions for anyone: what makes the perfect proposal?
 Will they say Yes?
 And of course, what kind of diamond should I buy?
 There was a time when that last question had a limited range of answers, mostly focusing on what diamond shape your beloved might prefer.
 But there’s a new horse at this rodeo, my friend.
-Now you must ask yourself, should I buy a natural or a lab grown stone?
+Now you must ask yourself, should I buy a natural or a lab grown diamond?

 Lab-created: What Does It Mean?